-When he was 21 he moved to New York to study at the School of Visual Arts but ended up dropping out and going back home to Mexico where he took on more photography jobs.
+When he was 21, he moved to New York to study at the School of Visual Arts but dropped out and went back home to Mexico, where he took on more photography jobs.

 More Incinematography & Cameras

-The most common technique is called a “T-Cut”, which refers to the line of action in a scene.
+The most common technique is T-Cut, which refers to the line of action in a scene.
 As an illustration:

-Character Motivation Another key aspect of making a good movie is character motivation.
+Character Motivation, Another critical aspect of making a good movie is character motivation.
 If characters just do things.

 The Irishman Cinematography Featurette By Rodrigo Prieto

-A lot of people thought that we were going to shoot this movie on film, but you know, we’re in 2017.
+Many people thought we would shoot this movie on film, but we were in 2017.
 Nobody shoots on film anymore.

 Tristar has been very good to me throughout the years, so they asked if I would shoot with their camera.

 The Alexa 65 is a great camera.
-I’ve shot with other cameras and there’s something about this one that’s just really beautiful.
+I’ve shot with other cameras, and there’s something about this one that’s just beautiful.

-It’s got a very organic quality — a little bit like film, but without all the limitations.
-This is a new era for cinematography, and it’s going to be super exciting for filmmakers.
+It’s got a very organic quality — a little bit like film, but without limitations, this is a new era for cinematography, and it’s going to be super exciting for filmmakers.

-One visual element that is evident in a majority of Scorsese’s films is the close-up.
-It can be quite difficult to shoot a close-up with a lot of depth in it.
+One visual element evident in most of Scorsese’s films is the close-up.
+It can be pretty challenging to shoot a close-up with a lot of depth.

-Even if you are shooting a master shot, it is important to know where you are going to place your actor(s) in the frame in order to create a good composition and get the desired effect.
+Even if you are shooting a master shot, knowing where you place your actor(s) in the frame is essential to creating a good composition and getting the desired effect.

-Watch this video for some helpful tips on how to make your close-ups more interesting.
+Watch this video for some helpful tips on making your close-ups more interesting.

 What Is Subjective Cinematography Rodrigo Prieto